 Is Buprenorphine Right for Me?

 Buprenorphine exhibits some characteristics which give it advantages over other opioids for the treatment of opioid dependence by drug replacement therapy.
 In opioid-dependent patients, buprenorphine rarely elicits euphoria at any dose.
 This is a desirable property, given that euphoria is an important component of the cycle of dependence.
 Additionally, the drug exhibits less respiratory depression than many other opiates.
-Furthermore, buprenorphine exhibits a phenomenon is known as the “ceiling effect,” and gives buprenorphine a greater safety profile relative to many other opioids.
+Furthermore, buprenorphine exhibits a phenomenon is known as the “ceiling effect,” which gives buprenorphine a greater safety profile relative to many other opioids.

 Unlike methadone, which requires frequent clinic visits to receive a dose, buprenorphine may be prescribed by a licensed physician, filled at a local pharmacy, and taken home.
-Recent research demonstrates that buprenorphine is an effective maintenance therapy for opioid dependence.
+Research demonstrates that buprenorphine is an effective maintenance therapy for opioid dependence.
 Its pharmacological and logistical differences from other opioid replacement therapies make it an attractive treatment option for some patients.

 However, buprenorphine is not appropriate for all patients and should only be taken under the care of a licensed physician.
 Some patients are better treated using methadone or undergoing other therapies.
 Please feel free to contact us any time to discuss.